 I never saw myself as the kind who slapped a good face on things and kept going.
 I always thought I took charge of things and managed them well.
-So imagine my shock when, during a couple’s coaching session with my spouse I broke down and started crying.
+So imagine my shock when during a coaching session I broke down and started crying.
 It wasn’t just the frustration of the moment.
-It was a few year’s worth of frustrating moments: we had experienced job loss, loss of a home, fighting with our families, fighting with each other, new health diagnoses for both of us, loss of friendships and of course, the general baggage one acquires over a lifetime of having an untreated disorder.
+It was a few year’s worth of frustrating moments: I had experienced job loss, loss of a home, fighting with my family, fighting with my significant other, new health diagnoses, loss of friendships and of course, the general baggage one acquires over a lifetime of having an untreated disorder like ADHD.
 The guilt, the shame, the unmet expectations.
 I began to sob openly as we discussed our frustrations and I realized that I hadn’t let myself cry or grieve ANY of these things.

 This is where I have to pause and be thankful that we had the good fortune and wisdom to know when we needed help, and the ability to acquire that help.
-Our coaches, Carolyn D’Argenio of Uniquely U Coaching, and See in ADHD‘s Jennie Friedman have been amazing supports and invaluable resources for us.
-These ladies got real with us really quickly.
-It was suggested I go to therapy, and with reluctance I went.
+My ADHD coach was an incredible resource for me.
+It was suggested I go to therapy, and with reluctance, I went.

 Now, quiet as its kept, I’m not the easiest person to coach.
 I have an idea of the way things should be and sometimes you cannot shake it out of my stubborn head.
-Enter Carolyn.
-She’s not intimidated by the likes of me, and what’s more, she’s not afraid to burst my bubble or piss me off if it means she is helping me heal in the end.
 Sometimes dealing with me is like dealing with a kid with a splinter in his foot.
 He’s screaming and flailing like a fool rather than just letting you pull it.
-(Carolyn, thank you for always being there with the tweezers when I’m too stubborn to get on board, I love you.)

-What can we do to prevent this overflow from happening, and take the trash out?
+What can we do to prevent this overflow from happening, and clear the clutter?
 Here are a few suggestions that have worked for me so far: